 Basically, this process involves sucking moisture out of cooked meals.
 The method makes the food lighter, smaller to store, and keeps it from going off for more extended periods.
 Together with a vacuum-sealed container, it’s the best way to prepare packed, home-cooked meals for extended backpacking trips.
 Adequately prepared and stored dehydrated food can last up to 5 years!
 Or a few weeks on-the-go.

 With an electric dehydrator, it’s also easy to dehydrate your food at home.
 Just cook the meal, pop it on a tray in the dehydrator, and wait for it to finish.
 Seal it in a bag and take it with you wherever you go.
-Once you’re ready to chow down, just boil, steam, or cook it with some water.
+Once you’re ready to chow down, just boil, steam, or cook your dehydrated meals with some water.

 Vegan backpacking meals